This blog was updated on July 15, 2020.

 Today, customers expect brands to be available on their favorite communication channels, like WhatsApp – the most preferred messaging channel worldwide.
 In fact, 68% of customers think that messaging is the most convenient way to contact a business, according to AdWeek.

-Now, with WhatsApp Business API available through Infobip, medium and large businesses can make themselves available on the channels their customers value most.
+Now, with WhatsApp Business API available through Infobip, medium and large businesses can message their customers across the entire customer journey, by sending useful notifications and providing real-time support.

 What is an opt-in?

-An opt-in is when your customers agree to receive messages over WhatsApp from your business by providing you with their mobile phone number through a different channel.
-Opt-ins must be collected before you message a customer using WhatsApp and is usually done via a third-party channel.
+An opt-in is when your customers agree to receive messages over WhatsApp from your business by providing you with their mobile phone number.
+Opt-ins must be collected before you message a customer using WhatsApp.

 How is WhatsApp preventing spam?

-Below, we have outlined four easy and unobtrusive ways your business can collect customer opt-ins using different channels and various pre-approved message templates.
+Below, we’ve outlined five easy and unobtrusive ways your business can collect customer opt-ins using different channels and various pre-approved message templates.

 To navigate your customers towards the opt-in process, there are several approaches you can use in your strategy to make the experience smooth and simple, while still abiding by the guidelines.